Paleogenomics/Chrom-Compare/README.txt

 sequences match one another but are different.
 This is meant to find positions where the focal sequence is an outgroup to all other input sequences.

+*** Additional Scripts ***

+*** quad_dstat_wt_jk ***
+Calculated D statistic with weighted block jackknife to estimated standard error.
+Input is from quad-aln-report (usually concatenated results from multiple chromosomes) and writes out:
+    1) D
+    2) D estimated from jackknife (should be the same/almost the same as D)
+    3) Standard Error from weighted block jackknife
+    4) Z-Score (raw from D and Standard Error, no correction for mulitple test)